mjmanley/PredictiveModeling/pm_service_api_spark_learning_system.md

 ```
 {: codeblock}

-**Note**: In this example we use default values for the `auto_retrain` and `auto_redeploy` parameters.
-More information about these parameters can be found here in the [REST API documentation](http://watson-ml-api.mybluemix.net/#!/Published32Models/put_v3_wml_instances_instance_id_published_models_published_model_id_learning_configuration) for the `learning_configuration` parameter.
+**Note**: The example uses default values for the `auto_retrain` and `auto_redeploy` parameters.
+For more information about these parameters, see [REST API documentation](http://watson-ml-api.mybluemix.net/#!/Published32Models/put_v3_wml_instances_instance_id_published_models_published_model_id_learning_configuration) for the `learning_configuration` parameter.

 ## Run continuous learning system iteration

-To start iteration of learning system use REST API method shown below.
-Within iteration published model will be evaluated.
-If the evaluated accuracy is below specified threshold model retraining will be triggered.
-Both data sets: training and feedback are used for retraining and evaluation.
+To start iteration of the learning system, use the following REST API method.
+During iteration the published model is evaluated.
+If the evaluated accuracy is less than the specified threshold value, the model retraining triggers.
+Both the training and feedback data sets are used for retraining and evaluation.

 Request example: